-Then, I put on my little mixing collar and slowly add the other 5 cups.
+Then, I put on my little mixing collar and slowly add the other 5 cups of whole wheat flour.

 I often pre-measure this and have it waiting in a bowl nearby.
 I have a really hard time counting out cups of flour while parenting, so if there’s a quiet moment during the 10 minute sponging I try to do this then).
 I use 1 cup of whole wheat flour and 4 cups of all-purpose, just because this seems to be the mixture that makes it so my mixer doesn’t stop part-way through it.

 **mixing up whole wheat flour is a lot harder then mixing up regular flour in your mixer, so be sure to check your manual to see how much you can put in — I experimented, and this is what worked for me (again, mostly only important if you have a Kitchenaid)

 I dump in those 5 cups, one at a time (using the mixing collar, the mixer runs the whole time).
 Make sure that the flour gets pretty well incorporated between each dump.
 The total mixing time in here, for me, is usually around 8 minutes.
 But, it can go as high as 10.